Rmccusker86/FraudulentCharges/README.md

 * It was given a max_iter of 10 with an adaptive learning rate, and we used the most common solver of "adam" because it works the best on large datasets. (solver for weight optimization)
 * In total it gave us 201K trainable parameters
 * We trained for a total of 200 epochs, and found after that there was a very slight drop off of our AUC score.
 * The model ended up with a test accuracy of 91%
+* The output on the predictions was in probability form from 1-100 in a decimal form.
+Then we converted it to either a 1 or a 0, by rouding anything above a 50% to a 1.